 Rafik Hariri University admits academically qualified and morally sound students irrespective of their national origin, color, gender, religion or disability.
-Applicants who submit completed application forms and all supporting materials to the Admissions Office by the specified deadlines are usually notified of decisions within four weeks after completing the application file.
+Applicants who submit completed application forms and all supporting materials to the Admissions Office are usually notified of decisions within four weeks after completing the application file.
 Early admission is granted to outstanding students as evidenced by their high school achievements.